Tenant Property Damage in Illinois

 Property Damage by Tenant In Illinois

-Careful documentation of the state of the property before tenant arrival helps you to prevent later conflict and possible damage claims.
+Careful documentation of the state of the property before the tenant’s arrival helps you to prevent later conflict and possible damage claims.
 It also guarantees that, before the lease starts, both sides know of any current damage or problems.

 How To Handle Tenant Damage: Steps For Landlords In Illinois